romdalf/romdalf/README.md

   </a>
 </p>

-## Portfolio of contributions, articles and webinars
+## Portfolio of books, articles, and webinars

 ### Book contributor and author
 |Title|Published on|Date|